 Your regular contributions and the company's contributions will be the same as those of a Basic auto-enrolment member until you have worked for the company continuously for six months.
-On reaching six months' service, your contributions and the company's will change to the Enhanced DC member rate you have chosen.
+On reaching six months' service, if you choose to increase your contributions, the company's contributions will be as set out below.
+The contributions are a percentage of your pensionable salary and your options are: